Estimating Population Size with Link-Tracing Sampling: Appendix

-\section{Appendix 1}
+\section{Appendix}

-Appendix 1 outlines the link-tracing design that permits for random jumps at intermediate stages of the sample selection procedure and provides a discussion of the sample reorderings that are consistent with the corresponding sufficient statistic.
+This Appendix outlines the adaptive sampling design that permits for random jumps at intermediate stages of the sample selection procedure.
+It also presents a sufficiency result for this design and provides a discussion of sample reorderings that are consistent with this sufficient statistic.